DK1603/SWE_2021_41_2023_2_week_4/README.md

 # SWE_2021_41_2023_2_week_4
-bash script for sorting the files in letter folders
+bash script for sorting files in letter folders